mesowx/MesoPy/README.md

 Whenever the data you're requesting returns `['STATION']`, it is necessary to specify which station (index value) in the list you will subsequently be referring to.
 For example if you pass in `stid=kden,kslc`, the dictionary will return a list of the two stations' relevant info.
 So to get to information on KDEN (Denver), you would type `['STATION'][0]` because KDEN would be first in the list of stations and `['STATION'][1]` for KSLC (Salt Lake City).
 Remember that `{}` specifies a dictionary and `[]` denotes a list and `[0]` is the first position in a list.
 It may be useful to store `precip['STATION'][i]` as a variable to reduce clutter.
 For example, `Denver_PrecipObs = precip['STATION'][0]`  and `SaltLake_PrecipObs = precip['STATION'][1]`.
 Then, you could write `print(Denver_PrecipObs['OBSERVATIONS']['total_precip_value_1'])` which returns `0.13` (for the above request).
 The API was created to always return a list (since a user can request multiple stations at any time) so this will always be a stipulation.

 #### Function List:
-Please see [here] for a list of the parameters associated with each function.

 1. `latest_obs()` -  Get the latest observation data for a particular station(s)
 2. `precipitation_obs()` - Obtain precip totals over a specified period for a station(s)
 3. `timeseries_obs()` - Retrieve observations over a specified period for a station(s)